jtl-transit/rove/README.md

-## Instructions for adding a new transit agency
+# Instructions for adding a new transit agency

 There are five main steps to adding a new transit agency and generating GTFS-based metrics.
 They are listed below and then described in detail in the text that follows.

 1. Clone this repository to the machine that will be used to run ROVE.
-2. Install the necessary software packages and Python libraries.
+2. Install the required software packages and Python libraries.
 3. Create a configuration file using the template provided.
 4. Place a standard GTFS feed in the designated folder.
 5. Run the metric generation program for the new agency and desired time period.

-### 1. Clone the repository to the machine that will be used to run ROVE
+### 1. Clone the repository

 Instructions on how to clone a repository from GitHub are available [here.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-### 2. Install the necessary software packages and Python libraries
+### 2. Install the requirements

 These instructions assume you have already installed Anaconda.
 An Anaconda distribution can be downloaded [here.]( https://www.anaconda.com/products/distribution)